 A 1718 newspaper advertisement for viewing the lion read:

 “All persons having the curiosity of seeing the Noble and Royal beast the Lyon never one before in America, may see him at the house of Capt.
 Arthur Savage near Mr. Colmans (Brattle Square) church.” — Boston News-Letter, March 31st, 1718

 So who was Arthur Savage? b.
 March 29, 1680 | d.
 April 20, 1735

-Savage is connected to Old North in several ways.
-He married Faith Phillips, sister to fellow Old North Church member Gillam Phillips in 1710.
+For Savage, like many congregation members, joining Old North may have been a way to establish important connections with other sea captains and merchants in addition to practicing his faith.
+In 1710, Savage married Faith Phillips, sister of Old North Church member Gillam Phillips, and it may have been this connection that eventually brought Savage to Old North.
 By 1725, he owned pews #23 and #38 at Old North Church, which remained in his possession until his death.
 A few years later, he donated to the church a silver christening basin with his name inscribed on it, a special basin that is still in use today for baptisms held at Old North!

 *Annapolis Royal was the French settlement of Port Royal until the siege of Port Royal in 1710 by Great Britain.
 The town was the capital of Acadia and later Nova Scotia for almost one hundred and fifty years, until the founding of the city of Halifax in 1749.
 It was attacked by the British six times before permanently changing hands after the siege of Port Royal in 1710.
 Over the next fifty years, the French and their allies made six unsuccessful military attempts to regain the capital, including a raid during the American Revolution.